Calculate KV cache capacity, trace paged block allocation, and separate memory packing from prefix reuse and scheduling tradeoffs.

 Suppose a two-rank deployment serves an 80-layer model with 8 KV heads, head dimension 128, FP16 cache, and an 8K context window.
 From the table earlier, that cache adds 320 KiB per token, or 2.5 GiB per full request across the model.
 If the KV heads are evenly sharded over the two ranks, each rank stores 1.25 GiB of that request.
 Applying the paper's under-4% tail-waste result as an estimate gives about 1.30 GiB per rank.[1]

-Do not derive an admission limit from advertised HBM minus model weights alone.
+Don't derive an admission limit from advertised HBM minus model weights alone.
 Profile how much per-rank memory remains after weights, kernels, communication buffers, graphs, and safety headroom.
 If that measured KV budget is 8 GiB per rank, only six fully occupied 8K requests fit under the simplified estimate below.
-PagedAttention does not change this full-context case much; it changes variable-length traffic by allocating blocks for live state rather than reserving every maximum-length tail.
+PagedAttention doesn't change this full-context case much; it changes variable-length traffic by allocating blocks for live state rather than reserving every maximum-length tail.

 1from math import floor